Elder Akule (a.k.a. The Great Prophet)

 Akule’s Meet, Northeast Montana

 Areas of Control:

-The Steppe Tribes and the Confeds would be natural and bitter enemies, were it not for their even more powerful hatreds of the Texas Star and the Patriots, respectively.
-In the eye of Tribe leaders, the Confeds live a contradiction, having thrown off the pre-Fall past only to reach further back to older and far darker traditions.
+Steppe Tribes and the Free Land Confederation would be natural and bitter enemies, were it not for their even more powerful hatreds of Texas Star and the Patriots, respectively.
+In the eye of Tribes leaders, the Confeds live a contradiction, having thrown off the pre-Fall past only to reach further back to older and far darker traditions.
 Confed trade and cooperation with the Texans is known to the Tribes, and is a further flashpoint.

 Conflict between the Freedom Fighters and the Steppe Tribes should simply be viewed as post-Fall realpolitik.
 There is little direct reason for conflict between the groups on an ideological or territorial perspective.
 Steppe Tribe trade with Desert Rats is reason enough for to make them into a strategic target in the Fighters’ battles against the Rats.
 For the Tribes, the Fighters have become an enemy by collaborating with Texas Star elements.